Netflix/falcor/starter/how-does-falcor-work.md

 ## Caching

 Falcor maintains a fast in–memory cache that contains all of the values previously retrieved from the application server's JSON object.
-If a request is made for information that is already available in the cache, the data will be retrieved from the cache and sent to the consumers callback as soon as possible.
+If a request is made for information that is already available in the cache, the data will be retrieved from the cache and sent to the consumer's callback as soon as possible.

 ![Model caching](../images/model-caching.png)

-To avoid allowing the cache to grow larger than the available memory on the device, developers can configure a maximum size for the cache.
+To prevent the cache growing larger than the available memory on the device, developers can configure a maximum size for the cache.
 When the cache grows beyond the maximum size, the least-recently-used values are purged.
 This makes it possible to run the same application on an inexpensive mobile device or a powerful desktop machine.

 ## Batching